 Browse may refer to any of the following:

 2. When describing files on a computer, browsing is the action of looking through drives, shares, and folders on a computer for a file.
-For example, in a software program when you want to open a file, you'll often have to browse your computer to get to the location of where the file is stored before it can be opened.
+For example, in a software program, when you want to open a file, you'll often have to browse your computer to locate it.
+On Microsoft Windows computers you can browse a computer using the File Explorer.

 When browsing files, you may have the option to browse files of a certain type.
 For example, in Microsoft Word, it may default to only browsing for Microsoft Word documents (*.doc, *.docx, etc.).
-If the file you're trying to open does not match the file types, it will not be shown when browsing until you change what file types to show.
+If the file you're trying to open does not match the file types, it's not shown when browsing until you change what file types to show.